 Professor Worthington's main research focus is on Scottish (and wider British and Irish) ties with Poland and other parts of early modern Central Europe, while, in recent years, he has researched and published also in a totally new area, coastal history.
 Emerging from that, in spring of 2016, he hosted the Firths and Fjords conference here in Dornoch, the first ever coastal history conference, and the biggest ever academic gathering to have taken place in the town.

 Professor Worthington welcomes proposals from current or potential research students in all of the following areas:

 - Scotland and central Europe in the early modern period

 - Sport in the Highlands (c.1500-c.1750)

-- Pre-1707 Highland connections with slavery
+- Pre-1707 Highland entanglements with European empire and Atlantic slavery

 - British and Irish emigration and travel in the early modern period